 How do I become a member of the Association?

 You can join the Association and access all of the benefits of membership at any time.
-Please visit our New Applicants page for information on the application process.
+Click the button below to join for 2020.

 Do I need to renew my membership every year?

 Yes, Association membership is annual.
 The Association's membership renewal opens October 1 every year to coincide with the College's registration renewal period.
 Please read below for more information on how to renew or join for the first time.

 How do I renew my membership with the Association?

 Renewal for 2020 is now closed.
 If you would like to join as a new member, please use the Join Now button below.
 If you were previously an Association member and would like to join again, please complete the Membership Application form found on the Forms page and submit it to our office.